What is Link Building for Roofers?

 Look for broken links on relevant web pages and email the webmaster offering your content as a suitable replacement link.
 You can also suggest a good spot for your link as long as it truly adds value to the reader’s experience.

 We mentioned NoFollow links previously, and building them is much easier.
 Check out the plumbing directory list and start submitting your contact information (along with your website URL) to each platform.
 These links help solidify your company as legitimate and can also help you get some referral traffic or lead generation.

 Steer clear of shady-looking directories since they might do more harm than good in 2023.
 In contrast, ensure your listing appears on major platforms like Yelp, HomeAdvisor, and Angie’s List.

 Some roofing links can do more harm than good, bringing us to backlink monitoring.
 You can use tools like Google Search Console, Moz, SEMrush, and Ahrefs to monitor toxic backlinks.
 Moz even shows a spam score indicating the toxicity of your backlink profile.

 Domains with thousands of spam links can lose value and have trouble ranking on search engines.
 Black-hat tactics from previous SEO companies may have put your roofing website in a horrible position.
-Google allows website owners to submit disavow files that contain a list of toxic links you wish no longer to be affiliated with your website.
+Google allows website owners to submit disavow files that contain a list of toxic links they wish no longer to be affiliated with their website.